gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

 The input files
 ===============

-In order to run the present simulation using GROMACS, we need the 3 following files (or sets of files):
+In order to run the present simulation using GROMACS, we need to prepare the following three files (or sets of files):

-- 1) A **configuration file** (.gro) containing the initial positions of the atoms and the box dimensions.
+- 1) A **configuration file** (**.gro**) containing the initial positions of the atoms and the box dimensions.

-- 2) A **topology file** (.top) specifying the location of the force field files (.itp).
+- 2) A **topology file** (**.top**) specifying the location of the force field files (**.itp**) and the number of residues in the simulation.

-- 3) An **input file** (.mdp) containing the parameters of the simulation (e.g. temperature, timestep).
+- 3) An **input file** (**.mdp**) containing the simulation parameters (e.g., imposed temperature, timestep, and cut-off values).

+..
     The specificity of the present tutorial is that both configuration and topology files were prepared with homemade Python scripts, see :ref:`create-conf-label`.
 In principle, it is also possible to prepare the system using GROMACS functionalities, such as *gmx pdb2gmx*, *gmx trjconv*, or *gmx solvate*.
 This will be done in the next tutorial, :ref:`protein_electrolyte-label`.

 1) The configuration file (.gro)
 --------------------------------

-For the present simulation, the initial atom positions and box size are given in a *conf.gro* file (Gromos87 format) that you can download by clicking |conf-SO4.gro|.
-Save the *conf.gro* file in a folder.
+Let us create the simulation box by placing the ions and molecules into it.
+To do so, we start from an empty box.
+In a dedicated folder, create an empty file called |empty.gro|, and copy the following lines into it:

+..  code-block:: bw

+    Empty box
+    0
+    3.50000   3.50000   3.50000

+.. |empty.gro| raw:: html

+    <a href="../../../../../../.dependencies/gromacstutorials-inputs/tutorial1/empty.gro" target="_blank">empty.gro</a>

+The first line, *Empty box*, is a comment, the second line is the total number of atoms (0), and the last line is the box dimension in nanometer, here 3.5 nm by 3.5 nm by 3.5 nm.
+This **.gro** file is written in |Gromos87 format.

+.. |Gromos87| raw:: html

+    <a href="https://manual.gromacs.org/archive/5.0.4/online/gro.html" target="_blank">Gromos87</a>

+Let us populate this empty box with SO\ :sub:`4`\ :sup:`2-` ions first.
+To do so, the GROMACS command named ``insert-molecules`` is used, for which one needs to provide a template for the ion.
+Within the same folder as **empty.gro**, create a new file named |so4.gro|, and copy the following lines into it:

+..  code-block:: bw

+    SO4 ion
+    5
+        1  SO4   O1    1   0.608   1.089   0.389
+        1  SO4   O2    2   0.562   1.181   0.150
+        1  SO4   O3    3   0.388   1.217   0.339
+        1  SO4   O4    4   0.425   0.980   0.241
+        1  SO4   S1    5   0.496   1.117   0.280
+    1.00000   1.00000   1.00000

+.. |so4.gro| raw:: html

+    <a href="../../../../../../.dependencies/gromacstutorials-inputs/tutorial1/so4.gro" target="_blank">so4.gro</a>

+This topology file for the SO\ :sub:`4`\ :sup:`2-` ion is written in the same format as **empty.gro**.
+It contains 5 atoms named ``O1``, ``O2``, ``O3``, ``O4``,
+and ``S1``, all grouped in a residue called ``SO4``.

+..  code-block:: bw

+    nb_so4=6
+    gmx insert-molecules -ci so4.gro -f empty.gro -o conf.gro -nmol ${nb_so4} -radius 0.5

+..  code-block:: bw

+    nb_na=$((2 * nb_so4))
+    gmx insert-molecules -ci na.gro -f conf.gro -o conf.gro -nmol ${nb_na} -radius 0.5

+..  code-block:: bw

+    nb_h2o=800
+    gmx insert-molecules -ci h2o.gro -f conf.gro -o conf.gro -nmol ${nb_h2o} -radius 0.14

 .. |conf-SO4.gro| raw:: html